rtribbia/housing/README.md

 # Rental Scraper

 Scrapes various property management websites as well as craiglist to create a central database of listings, to help with our search.
+Using node & cheerio